Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.rst

     By default, the Inspector displays a node's properties in "Title Case", with capitalized words separated by a space.
-In GDScript code, these properties are in "snake_case", lowercase, and words separated by an underscore.
+In GDScript code, these properties are in "snake_case", which is lowercase with words separated by an underscore.

     You can hover any property's name in the Inspector to see a description and its identifier in code.